Kouprasith Abhay: Neutrality beckons

 After the International Agreement on the Neutrality of Laos had been effectuated in October 1962, Kouprasith was once again in command of Military Region 5.
-Although MR 5 did not saw much fighting, under his command he had a regiment of regulars, Mobile Group 17 (French: Groupement Mobile 17 – GM 17), four volunteer battalions (French: Batallions de Voluntaires), the Directorate of National Coordination (DNC) paramilitary Security Agency and its GMS airborne-qualified regiment, and nine ADC militia companies.
+Although MR 5 did not saw much fighting, under his command he had a regiment of regulars, Mobile Group 17 (French: Groupement Mobile 17 – GM 17), four volunteer battalions (French: Bataillons de Voluntaires), the Directorate of National Coordination (DNC) paramilitary Security Agency and its GMS airborne-qualified regiment, and nine ADC militia companies.
 His foster brother, Lieutenant colonel Siho Lamphouthacoul, commanded the DNC/GMS special battalions, which was rated as the best military unit in Laos.
 GM 17 was also commanded by a Kouprasith protégé.

 During the first half of April 1964, two Royal Lao Government missions flew to Saigon in order to secretly coordinate joint military operations in southern Laos.
 GM 17 was posted away from Vientiane to the Plain of Jars in MR 2.
 At about the same time, Siho approached Kouprasith about using the DNC Security Agency to take over the kingdom in a military coup.
 Kouprasith agreed, and on 18 April 1964, Siho seized the key national government buildings when he seized control of Vientiane.
 A new governing body, The "Revolutionary Committee of the National Army" took office, with Kouprasith as its head and Siho as deputy.
 Kouprasith withdrew GM 17 from the Plain of Jars to reinforce the coup, abandoning a defensive line on the Plain to the communists.
 On 23 April, however, U.S. Ambassador Leonard Unger intervened and ended the coup by restoring the legal government.
 Amid speculation about the early April missions, Kouprasith would subsequently claim to have patterned his coup after that of Nguyễn Khánh.